Lucky-Lance/Lucky-Lance.github.io/index.md

 ### General Information

-I am an under graduate student from Department of Computer Science and Technology,  Shanghai Jiao Tong University [(SJTU)](https://www.sjtu.edu.cn/).
+I am an under graduate student from Department of Computer Science and Engineering,  Shanghai Jiao Tong University [(SJTU)](https://www.sjtu.edu.cn/).

 I am now the Deputy Director of the Organization Department of the Youth League Committee of the School of Electronic Information and Electrical Engineering (SEIEE), Shanghai Jiao Tong University.
 I also served as one of the ministers of the secretariat of the college student union.
 I also work as the secretary of the Youth League branch of class F1903303.